-Acknowledging one's pain is a necessary step towards moving past it.
-At the same time, managing one's feelings and their expression, especially in front of the children, is important.
+Acknowledging your pain is a necessary step towards moving past it.
+At the same time, managing your feelings and expressions, especially in front of the children, is important.
 Some expression of sadness or frustration is acceptable for children to see, as it gives them permission to feel and express their feelings as well.
 Just remember not to be blaming of the other parent in front of the children and not to burden them with the responsibility of being your caregiver.

 2. Reach out for support.